Colorado Mountain Camp: A Mom’s Perspective

 The food, the backpacking trip, and the general adventure of camp were just a few of Ellery’s highlights.
 As parents, though, we want to go a little deeper than meals.
 We want to know our kids are in more than capable hands, that they’re safe, and that no unnecessary risks are taken.

 Julie felt Ellery’s CMC experience didn’t just align with her expectations; rather, Ellery’s experience exceeded her expectations.
 Let’s face it, camp is an investment, but Julie believes that with CMC, you get a higher quality experience than that of competitive camps.
 The counselors have exceptional credentials and follow strict protocols.
 What topped it all was receiving daily pictures of Ellery in her various camp activities.
+And it’s not only one picture, CMC counselors post anywhere from 20-40 pictures daily of each camper’s group.
 The old cliché “pictures are worth a thousand words” really rang true—that level of communication was enough to make any parent comfortable.

 Julie attributes CMC’s exceptional culture to the camp director, Ian Roberts.
 As parents, one of the top things we should research when selecting an overnight camp for our child is its leadership.
 Julie shared a specific story about Roberts.
 Ellery had 5 self-addressed note cards to use at camp, and she sent the first note to her parents on day 1, saying that camp was great, and that she couldn’t wait to come back.
-The subsequent notes to grandparents each had varying levels of pleading to tell her parents to pick her up from camp….Naturally, Julie was concerned and emailed Roberts.
+The subsequent notes to grandparents each had varying hints of homesickness….Naturally, Julie was concerned and emailed Roberts.
 Roberts immediately responded, letting her know the kids were out backpacking and due back the next day but Roberts didn’t wait for the group to return– he went directly out to the backpacking site.
 He met up with Ellery to ask her how she was feeling about her camp experience.
-She dropped her head and told him, “I was really homesick, but everything is great, and I’m over it now.”
+She shared, “I was really homesick, but everything is great, and I’m over it now.”
 Roberts called Julie immediately after this exchange to fill her in.
 Julie was impressed by Roberts’ level of responsiveness and attention to Ellery.
 When our children are away from home, we need to feel confident that camp staff will listen deeply to any of our concerns and provide the detail we need.

 When asked what she would tell reluctant parents about overnight camp, Julie talks about how Ellery thrived at CMC.
 She earned a “most leadership skills” award during her time at camp.
-Julie jokes that when her kids ask why they have to do something, she tells them, “because I’m not always going to be here.”
 Julie believes that at CMC, campers are taught to be independent thinkers and to take risks in order to grow in both skills and confidence within a safe environment.

 If you’re wondering how Ellery was at camp pick-up, she was full of smiles, hugs… and even a few tears.
 The tears, it turns out, were because of how much she was going to miss her time at camp.

 Interested in learning more about CMC?
-Check out our Guide to Programs specific to each age group, have a conversation with our Customer Experience Team by calling 1-800-977-9873, or even reach out to our Camp Director, Ian Roberts, at [email protected].
+Check out our Locations & Programs pages specific to each age group, have a conversation with our Customer Experience Team by calling 1-800-977-9873, or even reach out to our Program Director, Ian Roberts, at [email protected].
 We’d love to talk to you more about whether CMC is the right fit your child!